Leading Electric Motor Manufacturers

 At Electric Motor solutions, our goal is to provide the best motors and equipment to meet the needs of your application.
 Products include linear actuators, electric motors, speed reducers, custom motors, vacuum cleaner motors, AC motors, and more.

-Electric motors are devices that turn electrical energy into usable mechanical energy.
-They achieve this by harnessing the mechanical force, or energy, produced during the interaction of an electrical current and a magnetic field.
-This electrical energy comes from alternating current (AC) or direct current (AC) charges from a power grid or battery.
+Electric motors transform electrical energy into mechanical energy that we can use.
+They do this by converting the energy generated from the interaction of an electric current and a magnetic field into mechanical force.
+This electrical energy can come from alternating current (AC) or direct current (DC) sources, whether from a power grid or a battery.

 Electric Motor Applications

-Electric motors power products in countless industries, including electronics, construction, home and office supplies, appliances (mixer motors, refrigerator motors, etc.), automotive manufacturing, transportation, and industrial manufacturing.
-The largest electric motors are used for applications like pipeline compression, ship propulsion, and pumped-storage, while the smallest electric motors can fit inside electric watches.
+Electric motors energize a vast array of products across numerous industries.
+They play crucial roles in electronics, construction, home and office equipment, appliances (like mixer motors and refrigerator motors), automotive manufacturing, transportation, and industrial manufacturing.
+The largest electric motors are employed in high-demand applications such as pipeline compression, ship propulsion, and pumped-storage, while the smallest ones are compact enough to fit within electric watches.

 History of Electric Motors

-Electric motors got their start in the 1740s, when a Scottish monk named Andrew Gordon created the first electrostatic device.
-Around 60 years later, in 1820, French physicist André-Marie Ampère discovered how one can produce a mechanical force by facilitating interactions between two current-carrying wires.
-He wrote down this principle, and it later became known as Ampère’s Force Law.
-From his name we also gained the SI base unit of electric current measurement, the ampere or amp.
+Electric motors began their journey in the 1740s with the invention of the first electrostatic device by Scottish monk Andrew Gordon.
+About 60 years later, in 1820, French physicist André-Marie Ampère uncovered the way to generate mechanical force through interactions between two current-carrying wires.
+This principle, documented by Ampère, became known as Ampère’s Force Law.
+His name also gave rise to the SI base unit for measuring electric current: the ampere, often shortened to amp.

-The year after Ampère discovered Ampère’s Force Law, British scientist Michael Faraday successfully conducted experiments demonstrating this principle.
-First, he dipped a wire in mercury and attached a permanent magnet to it.
-Then, he passed a current through the wire.
-When the current moved through the wire, the wire rotated around the magnet.
-What this proved was that the current created a circular magnetic field around the wire.
-In 1822, a man named Peter Barlow conducted a similar, but updated, experiment.
-During his experiment, he dipped the tips of a star shaped wheel (the Barlow wheel) in mercury as it rotated.
-His results of his experiment echoed Faraday’s.
+The year following Ampère’s discovery of Ampère’s Force Law, British scientist Michael Faraday conducted experiments that validated this principle.
+Faraday first submerged a wire in mercury and affixed a permanent magnet to it.
+When he passed an electric current through the wire, it caused the wire to rotate around the magnet.
+This demonstrated that the current generated a circular magnetic field around the wire.
+In 1822, Peter Barlow performed a similar yet refined experiment.
+He submerged the tips of a star-shaped wheel, known as the Barlow wheel, in mercury while it was spinning.
+His results confirmed Faraday’s findings.

-Around this same time, German physicist and engineer Moritz von Jacobi created a rotating electric motor with which he could power a small electric boat across a river.
-In 1871, a Belgian electrical engineer named Zénobe Gramme built the first DC motor that made any money.
-In 1887, Nikola Tesla invented the AC motor, a product that uses alternating current and does not require a commutator.
-Around this same time, in 1886, American Frank J. Sprague invented the first non-sparking DC-motor that could keep moving at the same speed, regardless of load.
-Between 1887 and 1888, Sprague invented electric trolleys, which engineers put into use first in Richmond, Virginia.
-In 1892, he invented both the electric elevator and designed Chicago’s L system, known more formally as the South Side Elevated Railroad.
+Around the same period, German physicist and engineer Moritz von Jacobi developed a rotating electric motor that powered a small boat across a river.
+In 1871, Belgian electrical engineer Zénobe Gramme introduced the first commercially successful DC motor.
+Then, in 1887, Nikola Tesla created the AC motor, which operates on alternating current and eliminates the need for a commutator.
+Around 1886, American inventor Frank J. Sprague developed the first non-sparking DC motor capable of maintaining a constant speed regardless of the load.
+Between 1887 and 1888, Sprague also introduced electric trolleys, which first appeared in Richmond, Virginia.
+By 1892, he had invented the electric elevator and designed Chicago’s L system, formally known as the South Side Elevated Railroad.

 Electric Motor Design